PoPGRI/Race/_home/00home.md

 * Your controller will run races across multiple vehicles and tracks
 * Different race categories for model-free and model-based vehicles

+## Contact Information

+If you have any questions regarding the competition or simulator framework, please contact us at <a href="mailto:graic2021@gmail.com">graic2021@gmail.com</a>.
+If you fill out this [form](https://docs.google.com/forms/d/e/1FAIpQLSesyCan0-i0r3mhxe21l4YEDFNLiItINRJz9qEoYrI8jQ04Mg/viewform?usp=sf_link), we will add you to our mailing list.